MrRubberDucky99/Any-APP/README.md

 # AnyEXE-APP
 This is a script that will install software like wine &amp; darling to allow the user to run EXE or APP on linux and WSL2.
+Thsi script will eventualy be turned into a linux distro, and the script will be able to configure a ubuntu install to have all the software and features of the distro.
 # Currently Under Development